civic-data-design-lab/covidnearyou/blog/content/posts/2020-06-07-finding-the-critical-mass-for-covid-regional-growth/index.md

 ## What we can learn

 This analysis shows how the growth in COVID fatalities in U.S. urban regions reaches a "critical mass" and loses its early-stage variability at some time around the 50th death.
-Graphing MSE shows that setting a higher starting point for measurements enables greater precision, but comes with the price of discarding informative data.
+Graphing MSE shows that setting a higher starting point for measurements enables greater precision, but this comes with the price of discarding informative data.

 This is an important finding for comparative analysis and future COVID time-series data visualizations.
 Yet, we must caution against overstating the rigor of this analysis.
 We are not epidemiologists and this is not a professional epidemiological study.
 We have regressed over the variable of time but not over variables of human behavior or system factors.
 Hopefully this analysis, albeit rough, can impart some mathematical basis to the assumptions underlying future analysis.